-The ultimate goal of a speedy, well-optimized site is to serve your readers well.
-Everything is built on the foundation of reader service, from sustainable monetization to search engine optimization.
+The ultimate goal is to serve your readers well.
 Your readers want your valuable content, Google wants to show people search results that give people what they’re looking for with the absolute best experience, and advertisers want engaged readers.
-When you’re able to deliver your content quickly and efficiently, everyone wins!
+When you’re able to deliver valuable content quickly and efficiently, everyone wins!

 When your site loads quickly, your ads will too!
 Here are some steps you can take to streamline your page loading time and help your site operate as smoothly and efficiently as possible.
 Note: many of these tips are geared towards sites using WordPress.

 4. Use caching